 (1) There were 435 Virta patients.
-The results of this study are based on 4,698 months of experience in Year 1, and 1,666 months of experience in Year 2 for Virta Patients.
+The results of this study are based on 4,698 months of experience in Year 1, and 1,666 months of experience in Year 2.
 (2) All cost savings are on an allowed basis and do not include the impact of member cost sharing or rebates.
-(3) All values are a % as compared to the baseline.
-Virta patients are compared to Virta baseline; Other T2DM patients are compared to the Other T2DM baseline.
-(4) Fees for diabetes reversal or diabetes management programs are not included above.
+Fees for diabetes reversal or diabetes management programs are not included above.